-Faced with wanting to save some money while traveling I had gone against my better judgment and signed up to double up on a room for my trip to Paris.
+Faced with wanting to save some money while traveling I had gone against my better judgment and signed up to double up on a room for my first trip to Paris.
 I had just one other solo traveler to choose from.
 She was in her 80’s and Paris was the one place she had never been to.
 First I told my travel guide no way, but the closer I got to the trip I thought -what the heck, I’ll meet her and decide from there.

 So I made a date after a couple of phone conversation to make the trek to meet my potential roommate.
 We met and I was encouraged.
 She was well traveled and it was agreed that I would do my thing and she hers.
 Okay, we got along, she was spunky for her age, so I didn’t have to worry about the roommate from hell.
 Now all I had to do was wait for the big day to arrive.